vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 We can simulate this "GradualExiting" with the STS and a little code in the JMeter script.<br/>
 With the STS we can load a file "status.csv" which contains a line with a particular value like the line "RUN", the vuser asks at the beginning of the iteration the value of the line of the file "status.csv".<br/>
-If the value is equal to "STOP" then the vuser stops if the value is zero or different from STOP like "RUN" then the vuser.
+If the value is equal to "STOP" then the vuser stops if the value is zero or different from STOP like "RUN" then the vuser continue iteration.

 ![Gradual Exiting with status](../../doc/images/US_verify_status_gradual_exiting.png)